 However, flights to and from Tajikistan are usually available from Russia and Dubai.
 I flew to Tajikistan from Russia with Tajik Air.
 The one-way flight ticket was $300 from Moscow to Dushanbe (the capital of Tajikistan).
 You can come to Tajikistan by road from Uzbekistan, Afghanistan, and Kyrgyzstan.
 That way, it will be much cheaper.

 Tajikistan is not an expensive country, it’s one of the cheapest countries on planet earth.
 Dushanbe Airport is around 5 KM away from the city center and an official Taxi will cost $5 USD.
 Currency exchange is available at the airport and also inside banks in the city.

 Keep in mind that when banks are closed, you can’t even withdraw money from ATM machines.
 Therefore, be careful and always have cash with you because Saturday/Sunday are off days and you won’t be able to withdraw money from ATMs or exchange.
 Tajikistan’s currency name is “Somoni” and as of this date, $1 USD = 10 Tajik Somoni.

-I would recommend to use couchsurfing for staying with locals in Tajikistan which is what I did and it turned out the best experience in Tajikistan.
-The local couchsurfing hosts came to pick me from the airport and I had no problem whatsoever.
+I would recommend using couchsurfing for staying with locals in Tajikistan which is what I did and it turned out the best experience in Tajikistan.
+The local Couchsurfing hosts came to pick me up from the airport and I had no problem whatsoever.
 Couchsurfers are available in Tajikistan easily when you plan your trip in advance.

-Note: Couchsurfing.com is a hospitality application which you can use for free.
+Note: Couchsurfing.com is a hospitality application that you can use for free.